JimberSoftware/docs/README.md

 ## Synchronization

 The `Synchronize translations` workflow runs hourly, on manual request, or after a `signalserver-docs-changed` repository dispatch.
-It performs these operations
-atomically:
+The watched source branch is defined in `deployment/environments.json`; testing currently follows the current `development` branch.
+The workflow performs these operations atomically:

 1. Sparse-checks out `apps/docs` from Signalserver.
 2. Mirrors English Markdown into `content/en` and shared assets into `shared`.